- How should payment be made for my citation?

 Where is my ticket filed?

 The Cedar Park Municipal Court generally processes cases originating with the Cedar Park Police Department.
 If your citation was issued in Cedar Park by the Williamson County Sheriff's Department or the DPS, it is likely not filed in this court.
-You may need to call the JP Court at 512-260-4210.Eligibility for Driving Safety Course (DSC)
+You may need to call the Justice of the Peace, Precinct 2, at 512-260-4210.Eligibility for Driving Safety Course (DSC)

-You may be eligible for a Driver's Safety Course if you were cited for a moving offense (with a few exceptions; please contact the Court for these), if you have not taken the course in the previous 12 months to have a citation dismissed.
+You may be eligible for a Driver's Safety Course if you were cited for a traffic offense (with some exceptions; please contact the Court for more information) if you have not taken the course in the previous 12 months to have a citation dismissed.
 You must enter a plea of No Contest or Guilty, request to take the Driver's Safety Course, and sign an Affidavit attesting that you have not completed a Driver's Safety Course in the past 12 months.
 Additionally you must furnish the Court with: 1.
-A copy of your Texas Driver's License or proof of active military duty, and, 2.
-A copy of proof of insurance showing your name as an insured driver.
-3. Payment of the court costs, plus a $10 administrative fee.
+A copy of your Texas Driver's License or proof of active military duty, 2.
+A copy of proof of insurance showing your name as an insured driver, and 3.
+Payment of the court costs, plus a $10 administrative fee.
 Payment may be made in person or by mail in the form of cash, money order, cashier's check, or Visa or MasterCard.
 Payment for DSC may not be made online.
 Once the Court has approved your request, you will be given 90 days to complete an approved course and provide proof with the Certificate of Completion and a copy of your driving record obtained by the Department of Public Safety:

 1. You must order your driving record by mail or online at the address below.
 Please contact the DPS for more information.